Stacy Keibler: World Championship Wrestling (1999–2001)

 Keibler began watching wrestling with her boyfriend at the time, Kris Cumberland.
 She can be seen in the crowd on an episode of Nitro in 1997 and the Starrcade 1998 pay-per-view before the television title match, dancing in an NWO Wolfpac T-shirt.

-In September 1999, Keibler entered a nationwide contest held by World Championship Wrestling to find a new member of the Nitro Girls dance troupe, which was organized in an attempt to boost the show's declining ratings.
+In September 1999, Keibler entered a nationwide contest that was held by World Championship Wrestling to find a new member of the Nitro Girls dance troupe, which was organized in an attempt to boost the show's declining ratings.
 A total of 300 women participated in the contest; the results were decided by a series of polls on WCW's website, which narrowed down the field to eight finalists.
-Keibler was declared the winner of the contest on the November 8, 1999 edition of Nitro after receiving the most online votes out of the eight finalists and was given a spot on the dance troupe along with a $10,000 prize.
+Keibler was declared the winner of the contest on the November 8, 1999 edition of Nitro after receiving the most online votes out of the eight finalists, and she was given a spot on the dance troupe, along with a $10,000 prize.
 Her winning routine was watched by 4.4 million viewers.
 Keibler performed dance routines every week on WCW's flagship show Monday Nitro under the name Skye.
 By 2000, Keibler was appearing on WCW as a Nitro Girl, attending school full-time, and cheering for the Baltimore Ravens.

-She soon accepted a larger role and became a heel valet using the stage name Miss Hancock (some weeks spelled "Handcock"), briefly serving as an associate for the tag team of Lenny Lane and Lodi dubbed Standards and Practices.
+She then gained a bigger role and became a heel valet with the new name of Ms. Hancock.
+Her first role under this name was briefly serving as an associate for the tag team of Lenny Lane and Lodi dubbed Standards and Practices.
 Despite wearing business suits, her character was known to climb on top of the announcers' table and dance sensually.
 It was also during this period that she began using what would become her trademark ring entrance: slowly putting her forty-two inch legs through the second tier of ropes, pausing to let the crowd momentarily see her panties underneath her incredibly short skirts.
-At 5 feet 11 inches, Keibler was one of few women in professional wrestling tall enough to step over the middle of the three ropes that surround the ring.
+At 5 feet 11 inches, Keibler was one of the tallest women on WWE's roster between 2001 and 2006.